-Prospective trainees must:
+Prospective trainees must have:

-- have completed RACP Basic Training, including the Written and Clinical Examinations - hold a General medical registration with the Medical Board of Australia if applying in Australia, or a medical registration with a general scope of practice with the Medical Council of New Zealand and a practicing certificate if applying in Aotearoa New Zealand - have been appointed to an appropriate Advanced Training position
+- completed RACP Basic Training, including the Written and Clinical Examinations - general medical registration with the Medical Board of Australia if applying in Australia, or a medical registration with a general scope of practice with the Medical Council of New Zealand and a practising certificate if applying in Aotearoa New Zealand. - an Advanced Training position in an RACPaccredited training setting or network or an approved non-core training position.